seandstewart/bardly/pending/romances/the-tempest/11-player.md

 But that the poor monster's in drink: an abominable monster!

 **CALIBAN**
-I‘ll show thee the best springs; I’ll pluck thee berries;
+I'll show thee the best springs; I'll pluck thee berries;
-I’ll fish for thee and get thee wood enough.
+I'll fish for thee and get thee wood enough.
 A plague upon the tyrant that I serve!
-I’ll bear him no more sticks, but follow thee,
+I'll bear him no more sticks, but follow thee,
 Thou wondrous man.

 **TRINCULO**